The Learning Centre:

 A strategy that we use with our clients is to gradually redeem from your RRSP before age 71.

-“Think of your retirement income as a stepping stone,” says Educators Financial Planner Lisa Raponi.
+“Think of your retirement income as a stepping stone,” says Educators Certified Financial Planner professional Lisa Raponi.
 “The first step is from age 59 (the average retirement age of educators according to OTPP) until 65 (when you start collecting government pensions); then from age 65 until 71 (the age you are forced to convert your RRSP to a RRIF); and finally, age 71 and beyond.
 By taking control of your retirement income through each of these stepping stones, you can minimize your taxes and maximize your income when YOU decide, not when the government decides.”

 If you don’t need the income, this strategy may still be for you.
 You can always redeposit the RRSP withdrawals to your TFSA (within the specified annual limits).
 This will ‘unlock’ funds for future needs such as travelling or renovations.
 Plus the TFSA has no expiry date, so you control when, and how much you want to use from it.
 It’s a win-win situation.